-- rC96 If you are a HOLP, in addition to complying with the more general duties placed on the BSB entity and on the BSB regulated individuals employed by it, you must: - .1 take all reasonable steps to ensure compliance with the terms of your BSB entity's authorisation; - .2 take all reasonable steps to ensure that the BSB entity and its employees and managers comply with the duties imposed by section 176 of the LSA; - .3 take all reasonable steps to ensure that non-authorised individuals subject to the duty imposed by section 90 of the LSA comply with that duty; - .4 keep a record of all incidents of non-compliance with the Core Duties and this Handbook of which you become aware and to report such incidents to the Bar Standards Board as soon as reasonably practicable (where such failures are material in nature) or otherwise on request by the Bar Standards Board or during the next monitoring visit or review by the Bar Standards Board. - rC97 If you are a HOFA, in addition to complying with the more general duties placed on the BSB entity and its BSB regulated individuals, you must ensure compliance with Rules rC73 and rC74.
+R Rul Rules rC96 If you are a HOLP , in addition to complying with on the BSB regulated individuals employed by it eral duties placed on the BS SB entity and

+- .1 take all reasonable steps to ensure compliance with the terms of your BSB entity's authorisation; - .2 take all reasonable steps to ensure that the BSB entity and its employees and managers comply with the duties imposed by section 176 of the LSA; - .3 take all reasonable steps to ensure that non-authorised individuals subject to the duty imposed by section 90 of the LSA comply with that duty; - .4 keep a record of all incidents of non-compliance with the Core Duties and this Handbook of which you become aware and to report such incidents to the Bar Standards Board as soon as reasonably practicable (where such failures are material in nature) or otherwise on request by the Bar Standards Board or during the next monitoring visit or review by the Bar Standards Board. - rC97 If you are a HOFA, in addition to complying with the more general duties placed on the BSB entity and its BSB regulated individuals, you must ensure compliance with Rules rC73 and rC74.